Sherif-1606/Ex-4_Implicit_SMS/README.md

 ```
 /*
 Program to create and design an android application Send SMS using Intent.
-Developed by:  Abdul Rehman SHeriff A
+Developed by:  Abdul Rehman Sheriff A
-Registeration Number : 212222220002
+Registeration No : 212222220002
 */
 ```